Former Wakayanagi Station building

 The tunnels are kept at a constant temperature of around 14°C throughout the year, and are also used as a sake brewery, allowing visitors to learn about the environmental characteristics of the tunnels.
 Guided walks by geopark guides are also available from April to October

-the Slider Park , you can take a 333m aerial stroll on a pair lift, and descend a thrilling 555m slide.
-From the observation deck, you can enjoy a magnificent panoramic view of the foot of Mount Kurikoma.
-If you visit Kurihara Rural Railway Park, be sure to stop by Hosokura Mine Park as well.
+[Slider Park]offers a thrilling experience: a 333m aerial ride up on a pair lift, followed by a 555m long slide down.
+From the observation deck, you can enjoy a panoramic view of the foothills of Mount Kurikoma.
+When you visit Kurihara Rural Railway Park, be sure to stop by Hosokura Mine Park as well.

 Hosokura Mine Park <Information>